yukeiyang/xray/README.md

 It is very clean, containing only extra 6 packages: luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.

 After flashing this firmware, you need to adjust and switch lan/wan ports according to your router situation.
+Or, you can also check **Keep settings and retain the current configuration** during the **Flash Image** process to upgrade without having to adjust your original port configuration.

 Management IP: 192.168.1.1
 lan port: LAN1